starknet-io/starknet.js/www/versioned_docs/version-7.6.4/guides/outsideExecution.md

 ### Process the Outside Execution

-Finally, if you are in the time frame, you can perform the Outside Execution, using the executor Account :
+Finally, if you are in the time frame, you can perform the Outside Execution, using the executor Account:

 ```typescript
 const executorAccount = new Account(provider, executorAddress, executorPrivateKey);